Dark crime and noir fiction

 Tess writes a distinctive brand of British comedie noir and her short stories have darkened the pages of over a dozen anthologies and magazines.
 She sets much of her work around the city of Birmingham, in particular the leafy but dubious suburbs, the back streets, and of course, the many canals.
 She often includes references to Pink Floyd songs, not to mention the occasional elephant.

-Her novel 'Gravy Train', a comedy-noir romp featuring a bunch of losers chasing a bag of money around Birmingham, is available from All Due Respect, while dark psychological noir 'Raise the Blade' is newly available on Kindle and Kindle Unlimited.
+Her latest book 'Embers of Bridges', set in Birmingham and featuring the Live Hard, Die Young gang is newly available on Kindle and (free) on Kindle Unlimited.
+Noir romp 'Gravy Train', featuring a bunch of losers chasing a bag of money around Birmingham, is published by All Due Respect, while dark psychological noir 'Raise the Blade' is also available on Kindle.

 Just who is this Makovesky woman anyway - and what's all the stuff about Birmingham, Pink Floyd and elephants?

 Tess's stories have darkened the pages of anthologies and magazines for years.
 Find a list here.

 Coming to the boil, or bubbling under?
 See what other dark delights Tess has in store for her readers...

 "...my first book ‘Raise the Blade’, first published by Caffeine Nights almost exactly seven years ago... still proving as popular as ever..."

 Don't just take Tess's word for it - here's what other readers have said

 "Tess Makovesky writes with an immediacy that pulls you instantly into the story."

 "...splendidly crafted to mislead readers... before kicking them in the gut..."

 "...will appeal to those who enjoy the likes of ‘The Wasp Factory’."